-When this occurs keep telling yourself that you are lucky to be able to support yourself creating art.
+When this occurs, keep telling yourself that you are lucky to support yourself selling art.

 Yes, there will be jobs you would rather not do, like bookkeeping, blogging, answering emails, and cleaning paintbrushes.
 But they are all part of running a successful business.

 Look at the bigger picture.
 Doing a few things you do not like to do sure beats working in a factory.